 Mobility vs. Flexibility

 Mobility and flexibility are two separate terms that get interchanged frequently.
-Flexibility is your ability to stretch and lengthen muscles in certain positions and angles; whereas mobility means going through the full range of motion.
-For example, most people without disabilities are capable of walking, jumping, moving with ease but may struggle with squatting due to tight hips and ankle mobility.
+Flexibility is your ability to stretch and lengthen muscles in certain positions and angles.
+Whereas mobility means going through the full range of motion.
+For example, most people without disabilities are capable of walking, jumping and moving with ease.
+However, many may struggle with squatting due to tight hips and ankle mobility.
 Mobility training is essential because it prepares our body for the stress of training and the stress of daily activities.
-It helps prevent the risk of injuries, improves our techniques and increases our range of motion for both functional daily movements and training movements.
+It helps to prevent the risk of injuries and improves our technique in training.
+Moreover, it increases our range of motion for both functional daily movements and training movements.

 Start your workouts with dynamic movements such as leg swings and arm swings.
 Dynamic movements are the ways in which we move our bodies from one place to another using our muscles and body.
 This includes moving side to side, back to front, diagonally and rotationally.
 Movements such as running, jumping, skipping, sliding, turning and diving all count as dynamic movements.
 In sports and training, we are more intentional about the way in which we use them.

-Ever since I became more intentional about doing these movements daily, I have noticed that I am more aware of my body, my balance and my overall athleticism is much more stronger than it was a couple of years ago.
+Ever since I became more intentional about these daily movements, I have noticed that I am more aware of my body.
+My balance and my overall athleticism is much more stronger than it was a couple of years ago.
 I am more agile.
 You don’t even need to be an athlete to benefit from this which is pretty cool.

 I know that it’s not the most fun thing in the world but it is so good for you.
 You are probably thinking that didn’t you say that stretching is more of a flexibility thing?
-It’s more in line with flexibility but in order to improve your mobility and range of motion, you need to lengthen the muscles and joints.
-Stretching makes your day-to-day life much more easier as it mimics movements that you do to carry out your daily activities.
-It calms your body after exercising, it prevents risks of injury and it can help you figure out body imbalances so you can work on them.
+It’s more in line with flexibility.
+However, in order to improve your mobility and range of motion, you need to lengthen the muscles and joints.
+Stretching makes your day-to-day life much more easier.
+It mimics movements that you do to carry out your daily activities.
+It calms your body after exercising and it prevents risks of injury.
+Stretching can help you figure out body imbalances so you can work on them.

-Stretching has become my priority in the last year especially as our lifestyles have become more sedentary.
-I used to do a quick 5 minutes or less stretch routine after my workouts pre-2020 but now I have made it mandatory to do a 15 minute full body stretch everyday, including rest days.
-My body no longer feels tight, my hips don’t hurt anymore when I sit down to work (mainly because I’m also intentionally getting out of my chair more).
+Stretching has become my priority since 2020 especially as our lifestyles have become more sedentary.
+I used to do a quick 5 minutes stretch routine after my workouts pre-2020.
+Now I have made it mandatory to do a 15 minute full body stretch everyday, including rest days.
+My body no longer feels tight and my hips don’t hurt anymore when I sit down to work.
+That’s mainly because I’m also intentionally getting out of my chair more.

-Foam rolling is another unpopular way to improve your mobility but it helps to loosen up your muscles, increases your range of motion without decreasing strength.
+Foam rolling is another unpopular way to improve your mobility but it helps to loosen up your muscles.
+You can increases your range of motion without decreasing strength.
 It’s very inexpensive because you can either buy a foam roller or get a tennis or lacrosse ball to do it anywhere!

 I like to think of foam rolling as a self-massage when I can’t get a massage done by a professional.
-I can work loosening tightness in certain muscles or trigger points.
-As most of us are working from home and are sitting down more, I like to foam roll the following areas:
+I can work on loosening tightness in certain muscles or trigger points.
+As most of us are working from home and are more sedentary, I like to foam roll the following areas:

 - Quads and Hamstrings